 Since transit agencies have different operator hours, it's best that you become familiar with the hours of your preferred agency so you know when to call.
-If you need transit information after hours, you can always go to 511.org to find schedules, maps, and other information including our Trip Planner, which allows you to plan your transit trip between two Bay Area localities.
+If you need transit information after hours, you can always go to 511.org to find maps, and other information, which allows you to plan your transit trip between two Bay Area localities.

 How do I prevent being transferred to an agency that I do not want?

 When you request a transit agency, 511 will confirm your request by repeating the agency name it thought you said.
 Listen to the name, and if it does not match your request, say, "Stop," "Go back" or press *9.
 The system will then provide you with another opportunity to say the transit agency you want.

 Why was I transferred to the wrong public transportation agency?

 It's possible that the 511 system may have misunderstood your selection.
 The best solution is to call 511 back.
 It's a free call, and it will only take seconds to make your selection again.
 If you select an agency and hear the system read back a different agency name, then before you are transferred out of 511, say "Stop," "Go Back," or Press *9 to stop the transfer and make your choice again.

 Which paratransit agencies are included in 511?

 What if I don't know which transit or paratransit agency I need?